Forensic Importer

 Forensic Importer supports exporting artifacts, primarily as CSV or individual file downloads.

-- Settings: section-specific filters (date ranges, types) apply to the exported data
+| CSV export | Exports tabular artifacts for reporting | Section-specific filters (date ranges, types) apply to the exported data |

 Tips for Best Results